 How do I replenish my SunPass?

-When your SunPass drops below the "low balance" threshold or less, your SunPass transponder will emit a high-low-high-low tone.
-If you have a credit card on file, the SunPass Service Center automatically replenishes your account with a pre-set amount determined by you at the time of enrollment.
-Account holders can also go online to replenish the balance on their SunPass or visit an authorized merchant near you to replenish your account with cash (a $1.50 service fee applies to cash transactions).
+If you do not feel comfortable leaving a credit card on file, account holders can also go online to replenish the balance on their SunPass or visit an authorized merchant near you to replenish your account with cash (a $1.50 service fee applies to cash transactions).

 What happens if I don't have a SunPass?